bc-anaisabel/meta_analysis_climate_restor/README.md

 The dataset is divided into 2 database tables:

 1. The original [database](data/Clim_dev_test.csv) containing all restoration metrics and study information
-2. The database containing the study, metric of restoration, recovery completeness and values for the three approaches to estimate climate associations
+2. The database containing the study, metric of restoration, recovery completeness and values for the three climate approaches

 - Experimental units: each ecosystem aspect that was evaluated in restoration is an experimental unit, but this is nested within the study where it comes from, i.e. observations are not independent.

-This is how the second [database table](data/DEV3.csv) looks like where the climate variables (predictor variables) are continuous:
+This is how the second [database table](data/Data_2_for_github.csv) looks like, the climate variables (predictor variables) are continuous:

 *Table1.
 Database table of studies and climate variables*
 <p align="left">